planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 Legend
 ------

-Adds a legend explaining the symbology used in the web app layers.
+Adds a button to show a legend explaining the map's symbology used in the web app layers.

-.. todo:: update figure
 .. figure:: img/legend.png

    Legend